-The human teeth are a set of machinery which is responsible for cutting and breaking down of food particles by cutting, chewing, and crushing, in preparation for swallowing.
-Humans have four types of teeth: the incisors, canines, premolars, and molars.
+Human teeth are a set of machinery which are responsible for cutting and breaking down food particles by cutting, chewing and crushing, in preparation for swallowing.
+Humans have four types of teeth: incisors, canines, premolars, and molars.

 Enamel is a hard-calcareous substance that covers the teeth.
 It is the outermost part of the teeth, and the strongest substance of the body, stronger and harder than the bone.
 It is one of the major tissues that make up a tooth.
 It varies in colour, from light yellow to grayish white.
 It is prone to damage if the teeth are not adequately taken care of.